 As the severity of an allergic reaction to a bee sting increases, the victim may experience symptoms such as a dry cough, irritation of the eyes, or hives, and eventually chest tightness, trouble breathing, and even loss of consciousness.
 If immediate medical attention is not given, anaphylactic shock can be fatal.

-Those who are allergic to bee stings should take precautions to prevent stung, but they should also carry an autoinjector containing epinephrine, a hormone that speeds up the heart and loosens the muscles in the lungs, just in case.
+Those who are allergic to bee stings should take precautions to prevent getting stung.
+They should also carry an autoinjector containing epinephrine, a hormone that speeds up the heart and loosens the muscles in the lungs, just in case.

 Desensitization programs can help people allergic to stings by giving them a series of venom injections at progressively larger amounts.
 There is a high success rate, but the process takes months to complete.
 Avoid trying to implement this regimen without the supervision of a qualified medical professional.